Calls for U.S. to ban Russian oil gain momentum despite inflation concerns

 Other Democrats were making the same plea.

-“It’s anathema I think to many of us in Congress that while we are sanctioning them and trying to cripple their economy that we would help them in any way by purchasing their petroleum,” Schiff told CBS’ “Face the Nation.”
+“It’s anathema I think to many of us in Congress that while we are sanctioning them and trying to cripple their economy that we would help them in any way by purchasing their petroleum,” Schiff told CBS’s “Face the Nation.”

 The European Union has also appeared to pivot after showing reluctance.
 On Friday the country’s top diplomat, Josep Borrell, said of the issue: “Everything remains on the table.”
-U.K. prime minister Boris Johnson wrote in the New York Times this weekend that Europe must “wean itself off” Russian oil and gas.
+U.K. Prime Minister Boris Johnson wrote in the New York Times this weekend that Europe must “wean itself off” Russian oil and gas.

 Russian vodka boycotts show solidarity with Ukraine — but will have little financial impact, experts say